shtrausslearning/vgc_etl_automation/readme.md

 ![](tournament_teams.png)
 ![](tournament_pairings.png)

+### Links 🔗

+- A [kaggle notebook](https://www.kaggle.com/code/shtrausslearning/vgc-analysis) containing a sample data aggregation using **polars** using the existing table data can be found on kaggle
-And the dataset can be downloaded on [kaggle](https://www.kaggle.com/datasets/shtrausslearning/pokemonvgc), which is updated only periodically.
+- And the dataset can be downloaded on [kaggle](https://www.kaggle.com/datasets/shtrausslearning/pokemonvgc), which is updated only periodically.